ScottGreenhorn/Hit-the-Mark-doc/docs/HumanOffspring.md

 - highly emotional (often laughing or crying)

 {: .caution }
 In size, and physical maturity, teenagers are easily confused with adult Humans.
+Approach with caution.